-Recall that the measured foliations ${\cal F}$ and ${\cal F}'$ are said to be {\it equivalent}, if there exists an automorphism $h\in Mod~(X)$, which sends the leaves of the foliation ${\cal F}$ to the leaves of the foliation ${\cal F}'$.
-Note that the equivalence deals with the topological foliations (i.e. the projective classes of measured foliations \cite{Thu1}) and does not preserve a transversal measure of the leaves. \begin{lem} Let ${\cal F}, {\cal F}'$ be the equivalent measured foliations on a surface $X$.
+Recall that the measured foliations ${\cal F}$ and ${\cal F}'$ are {\it equivalent}, if there exists an automorphism $h\in Mod~(X)$, which sends the leaves of the foliation ${\cal F}$ to the leaves of the foliation ${\cal F}'$.
+This equivalence deals with topological foliations, i.e. projective classes of measured foliations, see \cite{Thu1} for an explanation. \begin{lem} Let ${\cal F}, {\cal F}'$ be the equivalent measured foliations on a surface $X$.
 Then

 where $\mu>0$ is a real number. \end{lem} {\it Proof.} Let $h: X\to X$ be an automorphism of the surface $X$.
-Denote by $h_*$ its action on $H_1(X, Sing~({\cal F}); {\Bbb Z})$ and by $h^*$ on $H^1(X; {\Bbb R})$ connected by the formula:
+Denote by $h_*$ its action on $H_1(X, \Sing~({\cal F}); {\Bbb Z})$ and by $h^*$ on $H^1(X; {\Bbb R})$ connected by the formula:

 Let $\omega,\omega'\in H^1(X; {\Bbb R})$ be the closed $1$-forms whose trajectories define the foliations ${\cal F}$ and ${\cal F}'$, respectively.
 Since ${\cal F}, {\cal F}'$ are equivalent measured foliations,